shivanshpahwa24/VeeSee/README.md

 - Call a user by specifying their ID
 - Share your id with the user you wish to communicate with

+**Note** : You need to allow access to video and audio to place calls.

 ## **_Screenshots :-_**

 ![screencapture-veesee-herokuapp-2021-04-28-19_57_31](https://user-images.githubusercontent.com/54510593/116424883-81531f80-a85f-11eb-9928-a9f4be54bb47.png)